oracle-livelabs/goldengate/oci-ggs/create/create.md

 10. Click **Next**.

-12. For Select a deployment type, select **Data replication**.
+12. For Choose a deployment type, select **Data replication**.

-13. For Select a technology dropdown, select **Oracle Database**.
+13. For Select a technology, select **Oracle Database**.

-14. For GoldenGate Instance Name, enter **ggsinstance**.
+14. For GoldenGate instance name, enter `ggsinstance`.

-15. For Administrator Username, enter **oggadmin**.
+15. For Administrator username, enter `oggadmin`.

-16. For Administrator Password, enter a password.
-Take note of this password.

-17. Click **Create**.
+16. For Password secret in &lt;USER&gt;-COMPARTMENT, click **Create password secret**.

+17. In the Create secret panel, enter `LLsecret``.

+18. For User password, enter a password 8 to 30 alphanumeric characters in length, containing at least 1 uppercase, 1 lowercase, 1 numeric, and 1 special character.

+    > **NOTE**: The special characters must not be $, ^, or ?.

+19. Confirm the password, and then click **Create**.

+20. Back in the Create deployment panel, ensure LLsecret is selected, and then click **Create**.

     ![Completed GoldenGate details](images/01-16-create-deployment-gg-details.png " ")